 Selecting a suitable college or university to pursue higher education is always a daunting task.
-A nearly endless list of on-campus colleges and universities offer a variety of good psychology programs, ranging from associate to doctoral degrees.
+A nearly endless list of colleges with good psychology programs can be found online, ranging from associate to doctoral degrees.

 In some cases, many individuals consider advancing their education by enrolling in online courses, but it is vital to be aware of a number of factors before starting.

 As part of this excerpt, a few quick tips on how to choose colleges with good psychology programs will be emphasized.
 Hopefully, this will support you in your endeavors.

 1. Before You Begin, Do Your Research